squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 export KRB5RCACHETYPE
 }}}
 == Troubleshooting Tools ==
-On Windows client use __kerbtray__ from Microsoft to list and purge keys.
+On Windows clients (e.g. IE or Firefox on XP, 2003, etc) use __kerbtray__ from Microsoft to list and purge keys.

 __Wireshark__ traffic on port 88 (Kerberos) to identify Kerberos errors.
 (KRB5KDC_ERR_PREAUTH_REQUIRED is not an error, but an informational message to the client)

 ----

  .
 CategoryConfigExample

 ----

  .
 CategoryConfigExample CategoryConfigExample

 ----

  .
 CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample

 ----

  .
 CategoryConfigExample

 ----

  .
 CategoryConfigExample CategoryConfigExample

 ----

-CategoryConfigExample CategoryConfigExample
+CategoryConfigExample CategoryConfigExample CategoryConfigExample